 Workplace managers unanimously agree on this.
-The fact that one’s favorite coworker is in the office becomes a reason to go there.
+The fact that one’s favorite coworker being in the office becomes a reason to go there.
 Employees are keen to know who is in the office and where they can find them.
-This helps them to pick their office days and desks.
+This helps them pick their office days and desks.
 In addition, the revitalization of office culture has become increasingly important in the last months.

 5. Need for Office Analytics